cyclus/cyclus/README.rst

 *Note that "blessed" repository refers to the primary `cyclus/core` repository.*

 As you do your development, push primarily only to your own fork.
-Push to the blessed repository (usually the "develop" branch) only after:
+Make a pull request to the blessed repository (usually the "develop" branch) only after:

   * You have pulled the latest changes from the blessed repository.
   * You have completed a logical set of changes.